borgbackup/borg/docs/faq.rst

-Borg always does full single-pass backups, so it will start again from the beginning - but it will be much faster, because some of the data was already stored into the repo (and is still referenced by the checkpoint archive), so it does not need to get transmitted and stored again.
+Borg always does full single-pass backups, so it will start again from the beginning - but it will be much faster, because some of the data was already stored into the repo, so it does not need to get transmitted and stored again.

-Once your backup has finished successfully, you can delete all ``<archive-name>.checkpoint`` archives.
-If you run ``borg prune``, it will also care for deleting unneeded checkpoints.

-Note: the checkpointing mechanism may create a partial (truncated) last file in a checkpoint archive named ``<filename>.borg_part``.
-Such partial files won't be contained in the final archive.
-This is done so that checkpoints work cleanly and promptly while a big file is being processed.

 How can I back up huge file(s) over a unstable connection?
 ----------------------------------------------------------

 Yes.
-For more details, see :ref:`checkpoints_parts`.
+For more details, see :ref:`interrupted_backup`.

 How can I restore huge file(s) over an unstable connection?
 -----------------------------------------------------------